Fashion Marketing BA(Hons)

 How you'll learn

-This course focuses on live projects in a realistic, industry-focused environment.
-Our industry partners like Seasalt and Fred Perry will set assignments, while our academic staff will provide lectures, demonstrations, field trips, seminars and tutorials.
-And with our Erasmus+ and Study Abroad schemes, you’ll have the chance to spend a semester at a partner institution in locations like Italy, Holland, the USA and Singapore.
+This Fashion Marketing degree focuses on interdisciplinary collaboration with courses such as Fashion Design, Fashion Photography and Interior Design, as well as delivering live projects in a realistic, industry-focused environment.
+Industry partners – such as Gap, John Lewis and Fred Perry – set assignments, while our academic staff provide lectures, studio practice, demonstrations, field trips, seminars and tutorials.
+And with our Study Abroad scheme, you'll have the chance to spend a semester at a partner institution in a location like Italy, Spain, Holland, the USA or Singapore.* Fashion Marketing at Falmouth supports and encourages employment opportunities, giving you the scope for a year out in industry or short-term summer placement.
+This allows you to experience contemporary practice, building employability skills and highly valuable industry insights to further your career prospects.

 How you'll spend your time